-If there’s one thing that everyone can agree on, it’s that the CBD industry is blowing up.
-But as an emerging industry, many questions linger about who exactly is using CBD, what they’re using it for, and how well it works.
+If there’s one thing that everyone can agree on, it’s that the cannabidiol (CBD) industry is blowing up.
+But as a rapidly-emerging industry since the federal legalization of hemp in the 2018 Farm Bill, many questions linger about who exactly is using this trendy cananbinoid, what they’re using it for, and how well it works (especially considering that the CBD market is still unregulated by the FDA).
 Many claims are bandied about, but how many are backed up by hard data?

 We set out to get some answers on CBD users and the CBD market, and some of what we found may surprise you.
 To get these answers we tracked down and read through all of the largest available surveys on CBD users, with special weight given to surveys that featured nationally representative demographics when the data conflicted.

 Our main sources for these statistics were: